v0id-user/qaddam/README.md

 See [ASSETS-LICENSE.md](./ASSETS-LICENSE.md) for details.

-Any violation of the license terms will result in a **DMCA takedown** and, if necessary, further legal action.
+Any violation of the license terms will result in a **DMCA takedown**.

 > **Note:** This isn’t gatekeeping — it’s about keeping open-source sustainable, especially for tiny small independent projects.